Episode 3: fargo

 "In that werid way that actors do it, I thought he was noble."

-In the podcast, we also ask actors to analyze specific scenes, including William H. Macy's unleashing his rage on a snow-covered windshield.
+In this podcast episode, which originally aired on public radio stations, including MPR News, Prairie Public and KUT in Austin, Texas, Melby and Richard also ask actors to analyze specific scenes, including William H. Macy's unleashing his rage on a snow-covered windshield.

-In another interview in the pod, Bain Boehlke — he's the guy with the broom in his hand in picture below — describes his encounter with Steve Buscemi's character to a local cop.
+Also on the podcast, Bain Boehlke — he's the guy with the broom in his hand in picture below — describes his encounter with Steve Buscemi's character to a local cop.
 Boehlke insists a Minnesotan would never substitute a broom for a snow shovel in the winter.
 But when the Coens were filming, few flakes were falling.

 "I didn't think it was a real film.
 No one asked me if I knew my lines.
 We didn’t rehearse it, you know."